AMarqs/cub3d/README.md

     - Clicking on the red cross on the windowdow’s frame must close the windowdow and quit the program cleanly.

-    - The use of images of the minilibX library is strongly recommended.
+    - The use of images of the MLX42 library is strongly recommended.

 - Your program must take as a first argument a scene description file with the .cub extension.